“The SR-C20A is the bar Yamaha wanted it to be, but it lacks low end sound.”

 In addition to the HDMI port, there are two digital optical inputs, an analog audio port, and a USB input meant strictly for firmware updates.
 Notably, the C20A is missing the subwoofer output that is included on Yamaha’s larger B20A, meaning you won’t have the opportunity to add a separate, powered sub and will be stuck with the output of the bar itself.

 The B20A does feature Bluetooth multipoint, allowing you to connect to a pair of different devices at the same time.

 The B20A does feature Bluetooth multi-point, allowing you to connect to a pair of devices at the same time.
 That could mean two different phones, for example, which would allow multiple members of the same household to play their own music.
 Or it could be your phone and an Amazon Alexa device, granting your Dot, Flex, or other Echo device the ability to broadcast through the far more powerful drivers in the C20A.
-I’ve gone on record saying I would prefer the built-in Alexa compatibility of the Yamaha YAS-109, but I don’t think Alexa over Bluetooth is a bad way to go.
+I’ve gone on record saying I would prefer the built-in Alexa compatibility of the Yamaha YAS-109, but I don’t think

 To properly characterize the sound of the C20A, I would argue it’s vital to consider the environment for which it’s designed.
 It is not specifically built to be a home theater solution, as opposed to the DTS Virtual: X-enabled B20A.
 There’s no rule saying you can’t incorporate the C20A into your living room, and I imagine some folks will simply for its minimalist aesthetic.
 But throughout the press materials provided by the company, Yamaha isn’t shy about emphasizing that the C20A is a bar that can extend beyond the standard living space.